dg-demers/busyppp/README.md

 If the ppp network interface is or went down (meaning the process pppd that handles the dial-up connection is not running), busyppp stops with the exit/error code 10.

-If busyppp detects an auxiliary file error that prevents it from operating normally it returns either 11 or 12.
+If busyppp detects an auxiliary file error that prevents it from operating normally it terminates and returns either 11 or 12.
 If the error is related to the file wgetexitfile, it returns error code 11.
-If the error is related to the file netinfile, busyppp returns the code 12.
+If the error is related to the file netinfile, busyppp returns errorcode 12.

 If busyppp detects some simple input error that prevents it from operating normally it returns 13.
 Specifically, if busyppp's command-line argument is not written according to the some of the requirements given in the section above "Command-Line Arguments -- Download Lists," or if the command-line